 Final Thoughts: Packing List Mexico City

-By the way, what else would you add to this packing list for Mexico City?
+And I’m curious, is there anything else you’d add to this packing list for Mexico City?
 If there are any other items worth mentioning, please leave a comment below.
 I’d love to try out your suggestions on my next CDMX trip!